 American author, Louisa May Alcott (1832-1888) is my 7th cousin 4x removed on my maternal great-grandfather, Charles Griner’s paternal side of his family, sharing a common ancestors by the name of John Cooper Sr. (1594-1662) and his wife, Wilbroe Griggs (1593-1662).

-John Sr. and his wife, Wilbroe had five children: Ann, Mary, Thomas, John and Martha they were all born in Onley, Buckinghamshire, England a couple years after the birth of their children; the family decided to move the america and was part of the Puritans Great Migration arriving on the ship called the “Hopewell” sailing from London, UK and arriving in April of 1635 to the coast of the Massachusetts Bay Colony, fifteen years after the Mayflower.
+John Sr. and his wife, Wilbroe had five children: Ann, Mary, Thomas, John Jr. and Martha they were all born in Onley, Buckinghamshire, England a couple years after the birth of their children; the family decided to move the America and was part of the Puritans Great Migration arriving on the ship called the “Hopewell” sailing from London, England and arriving in April of 1635 to the coast of the Massachusetts Bay Colony, fifteen years after the Mayflower.

 The Cooper family first settled in Lynn, Massachusetts, then finally settling down for good in Southampton on Long Island.

 Two of their children Ann (b.
 1619), were the ancestor of Louisa May Alcott and Mary (b.1621) is my ancestor.
 Ann and Mary were sisters.

 Louisa May Alcott’s ancestor Ann Cooper married John White Sr. of the same area and my ancestor, Mary married Thomas Burnett of Leys Jr., against her father’s wishes.

 According to the Second Book of Records in the town of Southampton Early Records of Southampton with other Ancient Document: Volume Two.